thin-edge/thin-edge.io/docs/src/references/001_overview.md

 # Reference Guides
 The Thin-Edge command-line interface (tedge CLI) is a set of commands used to create and manage Thin-Edge resources.

-Following section show the `tedge cli` options.
+Following sections show the tedge sub commands.

 * [`tegde` command](../references/tedge.md)
 * [`tedge cert` command](../references/tedge-cert.md)